The following advice is a general guide only and does not replace the advice of a doctor trained in travel medicine.

 By far the most common problem affecting travellers is usually caused by a bacteria.
 Treatment consists of staying well hydrated; use a solution such as Gastrolyte.
 Antibiotics such as Norfloxacin, Ciprofloxacin or Azithromycin will kill the bacteria quickly.

-Loperamide is just a 'stopper', but it can be helpful in certain situations, eg if you have to go on a long bus ride.
+Loperamide is just a 'stopper', but it can be helpful in certain situations, such as if you have to go on a long bus ride.
 Seek medical attention quickly if you do not respond to an appropriate antibiotic.

 Amoebic dysentery is very rare in travellers; one sign is if you have blood in your diarrhoea.
 Treatment involves two drugs: Tinidazole or Metronidazole to kill the parasite in your gut, and then a second drug to kill the cysts.